Kassel-Rothwesten Airfield: USAAF use

-The Army Air Force took over the base on 7 April 1945 and engineers from the IX Engineering Command inspected every corner above and underground.
+The United States Army Air Forces (USAAF) took over the base on 7 April 1945 and engineers from the IX Engineering Command inspected every corner above and underground.
 Every door was carefully examined; there was still a chance that some booby-traps might be found.
 After inspection, they sealed (welded) all doors of cellars that were not going to be used.
 Generally those doors were found in the few sub-basements.
 Once confirmed suitable for operational use, the airfield was designated as Advanced Landing Ground "R12" Kassel/Rothwesten.

 A 5000' Pierced Steel Planing runway was laid down for combat aircraft and on 17 April, the Ninth Air Force 48th Fighter Group moved in with P-47 Thunderbolts and commenced combat operations.
 The 48th moved out in a few days, and was replaced by the 36th Fighter Group on 21 April and continued operations from the airfield until the German Capitulation on 7 May.

-After V-E Day, the airfield was redesignated as Army Air Force Station Kassel/Rothwesten and was used as an occupation garrison by the Air Force.
+After V-E Day, the airfield was redesignated as Army Air Force Station Kassel/Rothwesten and was used as an occupation garrison by the USAAF.
 In addition, the Air Technical Service Command arrived and established "Kassel Air Depot" whose mission was to maintain and service the combat aircraft remaining operational in Germany.
 The 36th Fighter Group remained until November 1945, and ATSC became the main organization at the facility.
-In September 1946, the Air Force was consolidating its forces in the Munich Area, and the facility was turned over to United States Army personnel of the 1st Constabulary Regiment.
+In September 1946, the USAAF was consolidating its forces in the Munich area, and the facility was turned over to United States Army personnel of the 1st Constabulary Regiment.